-Second comes FF3SpriteEd, the predecessor of the character sprite editor in FF3usME.
-They are somewhat similar to each other.
-Without detailing everything, one of the major differences is that the binary import / export for the tileset can be done separately from the import / export for the palette (.pal).
-The advantage of importing in this manner is that you can apply a new palette to the tileset in a single click.
-However, neither the tileset nor the palette can be imported by other programs, making FF3usME's PNG import / export more convenient.
+Second come FF3SpriteEd, the predecessor of the character sprite editor of FF3usME.
+They are somewhat close to each other.
+Without detailing everything, one of the major difference is the binary import / export for the tileset and palette import / export (.pal) that can be done separately.
+The advantage of these types of import is you can apply a new palette to the tileset in a single click.
+However the tileset nor the palette can be imported elsewhere, making FF3usME PNG import / export more convenient.